Darpan321/cs5661-dsproject-AI-Slogan-Generator/README.md

 # 📊 AI Slogan Generator

-## Project Description
+## Project Description (Big Idea)

 > AI-driven slogan generation using transformer models can transform the way brands communicate their identity.
 By automatically generating creative, brand-specific slogans, this technology reduces the time and cost of traditional brainstorming.
 It empowers businesses to quickly craft memorable, audience-focused messaging.
 This makes branding smarter, faster, and more accessible for companies of all sizes.

 ---

 ## 📂 Repository Structure
-- `data/`: Raw and processed datasets
+- `data/`: Raw and processed Company slogan datasets
-- `notebooks/`: Jupyter Notebooks for data validation and analysis
+- `notebooks/`: Jupyter Notebooks for data validation, preprocessing, and modeling
 - `src/`: Preprocessing or helper scripts
 - `data_card.md`: Dataset documentation
-- `README.md`: This file
+- `README.md`: Project overview and contribution guide

 ---